whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m3.md

 * 2: Project has some gaps in ActiveRecord usage, including numerous business methods that rely on ruby enumerables to find the appropriate data.
 * 1: Project struggles to establish a coherent ActiveRecords schema, including missing relationships or dysfunctional queries.

+### Self-Directed Project

+Assessor: Josh M.

+Notes:

+**1. Completion**

+* **4: Developer completed all the user stories and requirements set by the client in timely manner.**
+* 3: Developer completed all the user stories and requirements set by the client.
+* 2: Developer completed most of the user stories and requirements set by the client.
+* 1: Developer completed the user stories and requirements partially.

+**2. Organization**

+* **4: Developer used a project management tool and updated their progress in real-time.**
+* 3: Developer used a project management tool to keep their project organized.
+* 2: Developer used a project management tool but didn't update the progress frequently.
+* 1: Developer failed to use a project management tool to track its progress.

+#### Technical Quality

+**1. Test-Driven Development**

+* **4: Project shows exceptional use of testing at different layers (above 95% coverage).**
+* 3: Project shows adequate testing (90% - 95% coverage).
+* 2: Project shows gaps in test usage/coverage/design (85 - 90% coverage).
+* 1: Project lacks sufficient testing (under 85% coverage).

+**2. Code Quality**

+* 4: Project demonstrates exceptionally well factored code.
+* **3: Project demonstrates solid code quality and MVC principles.**
+* 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
+* 1: Project demonstrates poor factoring and/or understanding of MVC.

+#### Product Experience

+**1. User Experience**

+* 4: Project exhibits a production-ready and polished UX.
+* **3: Project exhibits a production-ready user experience.**
+* 2: Project exhibits some gaps in the UX.
+* 1: Project exhibits inattention to the user experience.

+**2. Performance**

+* 4: Project pages load on average under 300 milliseconds.
+* **3: Project pages load on average under 400 milliseconds.**
+* 2: Project pages load on average under 500 milliseconds.
+* 1: Project pages load on average over 500 milliseconds.

 ### End of Module Assessment